 - Fees associated with the publication of scientific articles containing project's research data in "Gold" Open access journals.
 The cost sharing, in case of multiple authors, shall be decided among the authors on a case-by-case basis. - Project website development and operation: FIAB budget.
-The requirement is to maintain the website until the completion of the project. - Data archiving at Zenodo and on other online data base: free of charge. - Copyright licensing with Creative Commons: free of charge.
+The requirement is to maintain the website until the completion of the project. - Data archiving at Zenodo and on other online data base: free of charge. - Copyright licensing with Creative Commons: free of charge. - CHORIZO FLW "Insighter" and Datahub development and operation: ILVO Budget.
+Requirement is to maintain the hub until the completion of the project.

 Other costs may incur during the project's lifetime and will be evaluated as eligible or not as specified in the Grant Agreement.
 Each partner is responsible for the data they produce.
-Any fee incurred for Open Access through scientific publication of the data will be the responsibility of the data owner (authors) partner(s).
+Any fee incurred for Open Access through scientific publication of the data is the responsibility of the data owner (authors) partner(s).
 The default long term preservation will be through Zenodo.
 Zenodo states that: "Items will be retained for the lifetime of the repository.
 This is currently the lifetime of the host laboratory CERN, which currently has an experimental programme defined for the next 20 years at least."
 Since uploading to Zenodo is free of charge this is expected to keep overall retention costs small.